Mississippi State vs. South Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Spread & Total Prediction for Mississippi State vs. South Carolina

-Mississippi State's record against the spread so far this season is 6-5-0, while South Carolina's is 8-3-0.
-In terms of going over the point total, games involving the Bulldogs are 5-6-0 and the Gamecocks are 4-7-0.
-The teams score an average of 151.7 points per game, 16.2 more points than this matchup's total.
-Over the last 10 games, Mississippi State is 5-5 against the spread and 8-2 overall while South Carolina has gone 7-3 against the spread and 9-1 overall.
+Mississippi State is 6-5-0 against the spread this season compared to South Carolina's 8-3-0 ATS record.
+The Bulldogs have a 5-6-0 record going over the point total, while games involving the Gamecocks have a record of 4-7-0 when it comes to hitting the over.
+The two teams score an average of 151.7 points per game, 17.2 more points than this matchup's total.
+In the past 10 contests, Mississippi State is 5-5 against the spread and 8-2 overall while South Carolina has gone 7-3 against the spread and 9-1 overall.

 Bet on this or any college basketball matchup at BetMGM